mathebuddy/mathebuddy/README.md

 > WARNING: Never(!!) clone to iCloud / GoogleDrive / OneDrive / NextCloud / Sciebo / ...!

-### Build

-(TODO: this section will be added soon...)

 ### Running the website locally

 ```
+cd YOUR_FAVORITE_DIRECTORY/mathebuddy
 python3 -m http.server 8000
 ```

 Open `http://localhost:8000/docs` in your favorite browser.
-You may choose another port than `8000`.
+You may choose some other port than `8000`.

+### Build

+We use [VSCode](https://code.visualstudio.com) for editing source code.
+Make sure you install ALL recommended extensions: Open the `mathebuddy` repository in VSCode, then click on `Extensions` on the left symbol div.
+Type `@recommended` in the search field.
+Then click on `Install` on each extension that is not yet installed.

+(TODO: this section will be added soon...)

 ## Repository List